joakimk/toniq/README.md

 * [ ] Errors will only be reported if retries fail.
 * [ ] Licence and pull request instructions
 * [ ] Explore if a serialized erlang struct can be used by a codebase that does not have that module?
+* [ ] Figure out if exredis can be supervised, maybe by wrapping it in a supervised worker

 ### Later